MehrunAskrnzhad/nqueens-solver/README.md

     By default, the program solves the 4-Queens problem.
 You can modify the `n` parameter in the `main.py` file to solve for a different value of `n`.

+## Algorithm

+The N-Queens Solver uses a recursive backtracking algorithm to find a valid solution.
+It starts by placing a queen in the first row and iterates through all possible positions in the second row.
+If a position is found where the queen is not threatened by any other queens, it continues to the next row.
+If no such position is found, it backtracks to the previous row and explores other positions.

+The algorithm repeats this process until all `n` queens are placed on the chessboard or all possibilities are exhausted.
+It returns the first valid solution it finds or `None` if no solution exists.

 ## Example Output :
 - If You Set The Argument `verbose=True` The Program Will Print Every Queen Placement
 ```